from-explore/Porto/README.md

 And it adheres to the most convenient design principles (SOLID, LIFT, Generalization, GRASP and more).

-In Porto, the Interfaces (WEB, API, CLI) are appendices to the Application.
-Whereas the central organizing principle of the Application is the Actions (Use Cases) that your Application provides.
+In Porto, the Interfaces (WEB, API, CLI) are appendices to the Application Logic.
+And the Actions (Features) are the central organizing principle.

-**Porto is Laravel 5 friendly :)**